 Most 15 year old cars have been 15 years on the road and will show wear and tear.
 A perfect old car with low mileage will have it's price.
 I think it's the same in Canada.

-Canadians seem to love older Volkswagen T3 or T4 Doublecab (DOKA), older Toyota Landcruiser (BJ; FJ ), VW LT, Mercedes G-Model (Gelandewagen), Mercedes staton wagon, BMW station, Westfalia campervan, Unimog, Volkswagen Syncro like Golf or T4.
-All must be Diesel.
+Canadians seem to love older Volkswagen T3 or T4 or now T5, Doublecab (DOKA), older Toyota Landcruiser (BJ; FJ ), VW LT, Mercedes G-Wagon (Gelandewagen), Mercedes staton wagon, BMW station E30 or E39, Westfalia campervan, Unimog, Suzuki Jimny, Mini Cooper, Fiat Panda 4x4, Smart Roadster 452, Volkswagen Syncro like Golf or T4.

 I found an useful link with more information for Canadians who like to mport a used car.
 Look what I found!